 Since it’s become a popular debate on Twitter lately, especially with West Virginia sitting at 2-3 in the midst of a bye week, it only makes sense to weigh in and bring the discussion over here to WV Sports Now.
-What are reasonable expectations fans should have for WVU each season?
+What are reasonable expectations fans should have for WVU football each season?
 For me, WVU has failed to achieve what should be the standard.

 Alabama fans are upset with anything other than a national championship every year.
 And when you have six titles since 2009 and a recruiting classes consistently among the best in the country, that’s actually pretty fair of an expectation to have.
 Conversely, Notre Dame fans tend to expect the same level of excellence from their team, but 1988 stands as the Irish’s last national title and it’s been a decade since they even played for the crown.
 It’s also true that Notre Dame requires a higher standard for recruits and their resistance to join a conference may eventually pose a problem in terms of the college football playoff.
 Maybe Irish fans have unreasonable expectations.
 But they don’t want to hear that, of course.